b0bbybaldi/open-horizon/fft/README.md

 + `RECORD_PERIOD` - interval to poll audio device; default: `10.0` seconds
 + `RECORD_SECONDS` - amount of time to record; default: `5.0` seconds

+## Description
+This service provides a variety of FFT based anomaly detectors to provide data that may be used for temporal analysis of sound.
+The service makes use of the `record` service to poll the device's microphone and collect audio.
+The `fft` service polls the `record` service output and when updated, performs the specified anomaly detector (n.b. `FFT_ANOMALY_TYPE`), updating its output to include both the BASE64 encoded audio, but also the analysis data in both BASE64 encoded Python `numpy` array as well as a JSON array.

+The `fft` service provides a ReStful API on its designated port and returns a JSON payload; see **EXAMPLE** below.

 ## How To Use
 Copy this [repository][repository], change to the `fft` directory, then use the **make** command; see below: